 - (iii) Exchange of information on investment, including trends in FDI flows; investment-related multilateral and bilateral agreements; inventory of investment promotion programmes and policy and regulatory regimes of the Asia-Pacific and Latin American and Caribbean regions; - (iv) Promotion of small- and medium-sized enterprises (SMEs), with an emphasis on establishing institutional linkages among SMEs through respective associations in the two regions, promoting venture capital for technological upgrading, including information communications technology (ICT), and developing E-commerce, which would increase interregional trade and investment; and - (v) Transport infrastructure, including the assessment of existing pre-feasibility studies and efforts to secure financing to implement infrastructure projects. - In this regard, the countries of the region should pursue better market access in the Asia-Pacific region, either seeking bilateral arrangements individually or working in coordination to reach joint agreements.
-Chile, Mexico and Peru should play a key role in coordinating positions and working together on different fronts, not only within APEC-related forums but also within and between the intra-regional integration schemes. - Routes by which the region could pursue better market access in Asia-Pacific might include: - (i) Creation of a trade bloc in East Asia to promote further trade liberalization in the framework of APEC, possibly though a Free Trade Area of the Asia-Pacific (FTAAP), which might include more than the three existing Latin American members of APEC (Chile, Mexico and Peru).
-This would make it possible to pursue greater uniformity and convergence of rules and disciplines among the FTAs signed by APEC members and those signed by Latin American and Caribbean countries; - (ii) Promotion of intra-APEC trade and investment, by simplifying and harmonizing the rules of origin (ROOs) contained in most of the FTAs signed by APEC members and increasing flexibility in accommodating ROOs among the different integration schemes and FTAs in the region; - (iii) Possible enlargement of the Trans-Pacific Strategic Economic Partnership Agreement (P-4 FTA), widening its geographic coverage for future negotiations, for example, by including Peru, Mexico, Colombia and Thailand; - (iv) Coordinated support by the three existing Latin American APEC member countries to seek APEC membership for other countries in the region; - (v) The possibility that the three Latin American APEC member countries -Chile, Mexico and Peru- may seek to negotiate a free-trade agreement with ASEAN, which could subsequently be joined by other Latin American Pacific-basin countries, and - (vi) Strengthening of the Forum for East Asia-Latin America Cooperation (FEALAC) -the only forum for dialogue on cooperation that extends beyond the Pacific Rim- and more active participation in it by the countries of both regions.
+Chile, Mexico and Peru should play a key role in coordinating positions and working together on different fronts, not only within APEC-related forums but also within and between the intra-regional integration schemes. - Routes by which the region could pursue better market access in Asia-Pacific might include: - (i) Creation of a trade bloc in East Asia to promote further trade liberalization in the framework of APEC, possibly though a free trade area of the Asia-Pacific (FTAAP).
+This would make it possible to pursue greater uniformity and convergence of rules and disciplines among the FTAs; - Promotion of intra-APEC trade and investment, by simplifying and harmonizing the rules of origin (ROOs) contained in most of the FTAs signed by APEC members and increasing flexibility in accommodating ROOs among the different integration schemes and FTAs in the region; - (iii) Possible enlargement of the Trans-Pacific Strategic Economic Partnership Agreement (P-4 FTA), widening its geographic coverage for future negotiations; - (iv) Coordinated support by the three existing Latin American APEC member countries to seek APEC membership for other countries in the region; - (v) The possibility that the three Latin American APEC member countries -Chile, Mexico and Peru- may seek to negotiate a free-trade agreement with ASEAN, which could subsequently be joined by other Latin American Pacific-basin countries, and - (vi) Strengthening of the Forum for East Asia-Latin America Cooperation (FEALAC) -the only forum for dialogue on cooperation that extends beyond the Pacific Rim- and more active participation in it by the countries of both regions.